Skip to primary navigation Skip to content Skip to footer

 • NEVER burn plastic or prescription lenses.
 Burning applies only to tempered glass lenses.

-• Do NOT burn the outside of the lens.
-Only let the flame touch the inside glass of each lens.
+• Do not burn the outside of the lens.
+Let the flame touch only the inside glass of each lens.

 • Burn the glass until it turns black to remove the original factory protective coating.